 Instead of rendering an entire environment all at once, future AR/VR technology will likely render only the portion the user is looking at – the only portion that matters.

-AI, AR, and VR Uses Cases
+AI, AR, and VR Use Cases in Real World

 While a new generation of AR/VR is likely imminent, AI, AR, and VR are already combining forces to enable break-through technologies.